provable-things/ethereum-bridge/python/README.md

 }
 ```

-**Note:** Account 1 will be used to deploy the Oraclize OAR and Connector, make sure to not deploy contracts that use Oraclize on the same account.
+**Note:** The address chosen will be used to deploy the Oraclize OAR and Connector, make sure to not deploy contracts that use Oraclize on the same address.

 * optional:
   * to specify the OAR address use `python plugin.py --oar EnterYourOarCustomAddress`
   * change the default eth node with `python plugin.py -H IP:PORT`
   * change the default PORT on localhost with `python plugin.py -p PORT`
+  * load the abi definition of OAR and Connector from a file `python plugin.py --abipath /tmp/abiOAR.json /tmp/abiConnector.json`